rhmti01/Note-App-React/README.md

 ## ✨ Features
 - 📝 **Add Notes**: Create new notes with a title and description effortlessly.
+- 📝 **Note Priority**: Create new notes with action priority with better experience.
 - ✏️ **Edit Notes**: Modify existing notes to update your information anytime.
 - 🔄 **Sort Notes**: Organize your notes easily by:
 - ✅ **Mark as Completed**: Keep track of tasks you've completed.